Skip to main content

 • Animal Welfare working group at the Thünen Institute of Organic Farming.

-The IfBE will conduct an analysis of the curricula for the vocational training of farmers; they will also interview experts in agricultural vocational education and members of the target groups in an empirical field study in order to identify key factors of job-related socialisation in the above-mentioned target groups.
-Simultaneously, at the Thünen Institute of Organic Farming, we will conduct a representative survey of the trainers in the agricultural training companies in Lower Saxony to find out whether guidelines for animal welfare, checklists, assessment and monitoring tools for cattle and pigs are widely recognised, and if they are used to raise awareness of animal welfare.
-In addition, research on existing animal welfare tools and assessments protocols will be carried out.
-These will then be tested for their suitability as training tools in the context of vocational education.
-All of this information will be used to develop didactic methods that will foster a positive attitude towards animal welfare in livestock farming and the knowledge gained will be integrated into a new animal welfare training programme at the Agricultural Training and Education Centre in Echem.
+The IfBE conducted an analysis of the curricula for vocational training in agriculture.
+They will also interview experts in agricultural vocational education and members of the target groups in an empirical field study to identify key factors of job-related socialization among these groups.
+At the same time, at the Thünen Institute of Organic Farming, we conducted a representative survey of trainers at agricultural training companies in Lower Saxony to determine whether guidelines for animal welfare, checklists, and assessment and monitoring tools for cattle and pigs are widely recognized and used to raise awareness of animal welfare.
+Additionally, research was conducted on existing animal welfare tools and assessment protocols, which were tested for their suitability as training tools in vocational education.
+The collected data was used to develop didactic methods that aim to foster a positive attitude toward animal welfare in livestock farming.
+The knowledge gained was integrated into a new animal welfare training program at the Agricultural Training and Education Center in Echem.

 Funding Body